omnimeta/SpotifyAutoModerator/README.md

 The following are the current goals of the project:
 * addition of a set of integration tests;
-* vulnerability scanning of sourced libraries/packages;
+* vulnerability scanning of sourced libraries/packages.
-* provision of a Dockerfile.